-(55) ke fe -t majá?
+(56) ke fe -t majá? what do.PRS.IND.2SG -you eat.INF

-what do.P rs.ind.2sg -yo u eat.INF

 'What do you eat?'

 Monnese (Benincá and Poletto 2004:68)

-That is, instead of inverting with the subject clitic, the pre-subject position is filled by dummy $f\dot{a}$ 'do' with finite inflection, and the lexical verb surfaces in infinitival form after the subject clitic.
-As shown in Bjorkman 2011, the infinitival lexical verb is in a low position below T and follows adverbials (contrasting with the high position of finite lexical verbs, shown in (52a)):
+That is, instead of inverting with the subject clitic, the pre-subject position is filled by dummy $f\acute{a}$ 'do' with finite inflection, and the lexical verb surfaces in infinitival form after the subject clitic.
+As shown in Bjorkman 2011, the infinitival lexical verb is in a low position below T and follows adverbials (contrasting with the high position of finite lexical verbs, shown in (53)).
+We take this low position to be V: